 Porcelain inlay restorations are a very popular type of filling used to fill larger cavities.
-Because they are naturally tooth-colored, many patients and dentists prefer this type of filling for teeth that have experienced extensive tooth decay or trauma damage.
+Because they have a natural color, many patients and dentists prefer this type of filling for teeth that have experienced extensive tooth decay or damage.
 This method of restoring your tooth is more conservative than other options such as a dental crown.
 This is because they require less tooth structure to be removed.
 Porcelain inlays will be created by a dental laboratory and will be permanently cemented into place by your dentist.
 Dental inlays are similar to onlays, the difference being that inlays fill the space in between the cusps at the center of the tooth’s surface.

-An inlay restoration can be used to repair a number of dental health issues, including:
+An inlay restoration procedure can be used to repair a number of dental health issues, including:

 - Teeth that are decayed